 There has always been discussion and perception about what depression is and what depression is not.
 Let me share what I have found depression to be.
 It is real.
 It is sometimes debilitating.
 It is oftentimes misunderstood.
 It is a medical condition.
-It impacts people regardless of race, sex, age, religion, or financial status.
+It impacts people regardless of race, sex, age, religion, level of education, family pedigree, or financial status.
 You, the reader are most likely one who either battles depression or knows someone who does.
 It is too often shrouded in shame and secrecy.
 It is treatable.
 Although it is a battle with and for the mind, it is a winnable one.
 What I have found to NOT be true of depression is that one is always sad or blue.
 It does not mean one is weak or deficient spiritually or emotionally.

 As often as you can, and to as many people at you can, please pay a sincere compliment.
 Send an encouraging note, card, or text.
 Let someone know they are valuable.
 It may be uncomfortable for you, but it could be a matter of life and death to that other person.